prakharmrsl/easypcceo.github.io/pages/overclocking/overclocking.md

 You can usually overclock without any issues, but increasing the voltage (the amount of power a part draws) will make it run even faster at the cost of extra heat.

-Overclocking has been around for a long time and as time goes on it’s gotten better and better with newer ways of overclocking constantly being released.
+Overclocking has been around for a long time and as time goes on it’s getting easier by the day.

-More importantly, it’s become a lot safer and with tons of online text guides or videos to learn from, you can start overclocking in a matter of minutes.
+More importantly, it’s become a lot safer, and with tons of online text guides or videos to learn from, you can start overclocking in a matter of minutes.

 ## Is Overclocking Bad?
 <img class="lazyload img-right img-small" alt="is overclocking bad" src="/img/overclocking/bad.jpg" />